Sign In

 Tag for Negative Use:

 You should be doing this with anything, but it’s especially vital here.
-Start with tagging all your manga images “monochrome, greyscale, manga illustration” (unless it’s got a cover/special page that’s in color of course, then just manga illustration).
+Start with tagging all your manga images “monochrome, greyscale, manga illustration” (unless it’s got a cover/special page that’s in color of course, then just manga illustration) and images with comic effects like panel divides as "comic".
 This isn’t so you can prompt it (though you can) but for use as a negative.
 PDXL handles such style negatives relatively well (I think it even handles them being absent from the prompt well in most cases), but a LoRA needs to know these are a style.
-Also worth checking for tags seen on "low detail" shots like "dot eyes" or "chibi" and unavoidable manga effects like "sound effects" or "emphasis lines" so they can be applied.
+Also worth learning and using tags seen on "low detail" shots like "dot eyes" or "chibi" as well as things like "sound effects" or "emphasis lines" so they can be applied.

 Don’t Tag Colors (except black/white/grey/dark/light):